-The RMC, a Board Committee which comprises a majority of Independent Directors, undertakes the role to oversee the incorporation of sustainability considerations in the Group's business and management of economic, environmental and social risks and opportunities, in addition to its oversight responsibilities over the Group's risk management framework and processes.
+The RMC, a Board Committee which comprises a majority of Independent Directors, undertakes the role to oversee the incorporation of sustainability considerations in the Group's business and management of EES risks and opportunities, in addition to its oversight responsibilities over the Group's risk management framework and processes.

-The RMC's responsibilities pertaining to the Group's sustainability framework and processes include the following:
+The RMC's responsibilities pertaining to the Group's sustainability framework and processes include the following:-

-- a) establishment of the Group's sustainability framework; - b) reviewing the adequacy of sustainability initiatives and processes; - c) ensuring the effectiveness of the process in identifying, assessing, managing and reporting Material Sustainability Matters; and - d) monitoring and overseeing all sustainable strategies and initiatives of the Group.
+- a) establishment of the Group's sustainability framework; - b) reviewing the adequacy of sustainability initiatives and processes; - c) ensuring the effectiveness of the process in identifying, assessing, managing and reporting MSMs, including reviewing key sustainability performance of the Group; and - d) monitoring and overseeing all key sustainable strategies and initiatives of the Group.

-In carrying out its responsibilities on the Group's sustainability, the RMC is supported by the Executive Directors and Senior Management, who report to the RMC at least on an annual basis, on the assessment of the Group's sustainability framework and processes, and Material Sustainability Matters identified from time to time, including how these matters are managed.
+In carrying out its responsibilities on the Group's sustainability, the RMC is assisted by the Executive Directors and Senior Management, who report to the RMC at least on an annual basis, on the assessment of the Group's sustainability framework and processes, and MSMs identified from time to time, including how these matters are managed.
+The Executive Directors and Senior Management lead the development of strategic sustainability management initiatives for the review and approval of the RMC and the Board, as applicable, before implementation.